-Join Richard Harrington for an in-depth discussion in this video An introduction to keying in Premiere Pro, part of Green Screen Techniques for Video and Photography.
+Join Richard Harrington for an in-depth discussion in this video An introduction to keying in Premiere Pro, part of Green Screen Techniques for Photography and DSLR Video.

 - Now, Photoshop was pretty straightforward, and I think it serves as a great foundation for what comes next. - Now, working with video is very different than working with a still image, and though some of the techniques are similar, it's kind of a whole different ball of wax. - Yeah, I think where the problem comes is that it's such a lower resolution medium.
 So, when you're dealing with a high quality raw file, you've got tremendous latitude.
 You could recover the highlights, or bloom them, so you get a nice perfect key.
 You can get in there and really refine edge detail, and things like clarity, to just pick up those edges, it's perfect.